Yaya-Cout/Nwagyu/src/reference/firmware/bootloader.md

 1. Checking if the 6 key is pressed.
 If it's pressed, it will enter DFU mode to write the external flash from a computer and display `numworks.com/rescue`.
    If not pressed, it will continue booting
-2. Checking the signature of the kernels.
-If the signature of the first [kernel] is valid, it will load it.
-If not, it will check the [kernel] in the second [slot].
-If the second [kernel] is valid, it will be loaded.
-If not, it will refuse to boot, enter DFU mode and show the `numworks.com/rescue` screen
+2. Checking the signature of the kernels and userland.
+If the signature of the first [slot] is valid, it will load it.
+If not, it will check the second [slot].
+If the second [slot] is valid, it will be loaded.
+If not, it will refuse to boot, enter DFU mode and show the `numworks.com/rescue` screen.

+When loading the slot, the bootloader will in fact just launch the kernel, which is going in turn to load the userland.

 The bootloader is meant to be read-only, but the flash is only locked in [userland], the kernel can rewrite the bootloader.

 Epsilon bootloader source was never published publicly, even not under a proprietary license.

+See [loading custom userland] for more information about loading custom userland on a locked calculator.

 ## Unlocked calculators (Upsilon)